alex1701c/NordVPNKrunner/README.md

 * `Default connection target` Default country/server code to connect to e.g. DE or US2921, default value is US.
 * `Status inside Krunner` Format for the text of status option.
 All the options are prefixed with a % character.
 The keys are the same as in the NordVPN CLi but the spaces have ben removed.
-To get the key and value you have to type the key in uppercase letters e.g.`%COUNTRY`, if you only want to get the value the key sould be lowercase like `%yournewip`.
-The live preview of a status shuld help with the formatting.
+To get the key and value you have to type the key in uppercase letters e.g.`%COUNTRY`, if you only want to get the value the key should be lowercase like `%yournewip`.
+The live preview of a status should help with the formatting.
 * `Icon` File chooser for the icon used in Krunner and the Notifications.
 * `Source for the status` Command used to fetch the status from NordVPN, the default one is `nordvpn status`.
 This is useful if you have the issue that the NordVPN CLI is sometimes very slow when displaying the status.
 Instead of executing the slow command you can fetch the data from a file that gets regularly updated.
 I personally use this in combination with the Command Output Plasmoid,